Crypto-TII/TLS1.3/makecertchain/README.md

 Certificates can be examined by pasting the base64 in the .crt files into https://lapo.it/asn1js/

-Use OpenSSL v3.5 only to verify that the certificate chain is valid.
-Only possible for OpenSSL supported crypto algorithms.
+Internal consistency tests are applied to ensure the integrity of the certificate chain.
+For independent verification it is possible to use OpenSSL v3.5 (for OpenSSL supported crypto algorithms).

 	openssl verify -CAfile root.crt -untrusted inter.crt leaf.crt